palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![use gui](../assets/images/USE-GUI.JPG)

 Check out this [Youtube video](https://www.youtube.com/watch?v=agV1B2l-QLw) on how to use the OpenBCI GUI.
-We are in the process of updating it to match the GUI V3!
-Coming Soon.
+Note: Uses an older version of the GUI.

 ## Customize Your Layout